Next Page

 1150 False Reporting

-The intake specialist informs the reporter that all calls are recorded.
+SWI informs the reporter that all calls are recorded.
 It is against the law for a person to knowingly make a report that is false and intended to deceive.
-Legal consequences for false reporting vary by DFPS or CCR program.
+Legal consequences for false reporting vary by DFPS program, Health and Human Services Commission (HHSC) Child Care Regulation (CCR), and HHSC Provider Investigations (PI).

 Texas Family Code §261.104(d)